University of Colorado Student Government: Joint and Advisory Boards

 Working with Legislative Council is a group of eight Joint Boards and Advisory Boards that provide oversight for several of CUSG's Cost Centers and operations.
 Joint Boards act as boards of directors, governing and supervising each Cost Center's management structure.
 The Joint Boards include the Recreation Board, the Health Board, the University Memorial Center (UMC) Board, the Air Board, the WRC Board, the Environmental Center Board, the Cultural Events Board (CEB) and the Finance Board.
 Finance Board is unique in that it does not oversee a single cost center, but manages student fees and creates the annual budget.
 Each Joint Board is led by a chair, elected internally by the board and subject to ratification by two-thirds of Legislative Council.

 Overseeing the everyday operations of the CUSG Cost Centers is a major responsibility for the student government.
 Cost Centers include the Student Recreation Center, Wardenburg Health Center, University Memorial Center (UMC), Environmental Center, Student Organizations Finance Office (SOFO), Women's Resource Center (WRC), Off-Campus Student Services (OCSS), Student Legal Services, Cultural Events Board (CEB), Volunteer Resource Center, KVCU Radio 1190 and the Student Outreach & Retention Center for Equity (SORCE).
 In conjunction with the Executives, each Cost Center submits a yearly student fee budget to Finance Board for final consideration and inclusion in the next fiscal year's student fee.

 Judicial Branch

 The Judicial Branch performs the judiciary function for CUSG and is known as the Appellate Court.
-Seven justices serve on the Appellate Court, led by a Chief Justice and an Associate Chief Justice.
+Seven justices serve on the Appellate Court, led by a Chief Justice and a Deputy Chief Justice.
 The Appellate Court has the final adjudicating authority over questions of the CUSG Constitution.
 Justices are appointed by the Executive and subject to ratification by a two-thirds vote of Legislative Council.
 The Appellate Court has the final authority on questions of constitutional interpretation for the CUSG when such questions are submitted by any student.
 All decisions by the Court are binding and valid on all affected parties.